Third Quarter Highlights

 Akastor CEO Karl Erik Kjelstad comments:

-MHWirth reported revenues of NOK 735 million in the quarter, a decrease of 37 percent year-on-year.
-EBITDA for the quarter was NOK 71 million, giving an EBITDA margin of 9.7 percent.
+MHWirth reported revenues of NOK 757 million in the quarter.
+EBITDA for the quarter was NOK 49 million, representing an EBITDA margin of 6.5 percent.

 Other industrial holdings

-Contributions from financial investments were negative NOK 9 million in the quarter.
-NES Global Talent and the preferred equity in Odfjell Drilling contributed positively with NOK 20 million and NOK 24 million, respectively.
-AKOFS Offshore contributed negatively with NOK 46 million which represented 50% of the company’s net loss.
+Contributions from financial investments were negative NOK 20 million in the quarter.
+NES Fircroft contributed positively with NOK 24 million.
+The preferred equity in Odfjell Drilling contributed with NOK 1 million, negatively affected by non-cash negative valuation changes of NOK 24 million related to the warrant structure in the period.
+The joint venture, AKOFS Offshore, contributed negatively with NOK 46 million.

 Chief Financial Officer